mantidproject/mantid/docs/source/concepts/FittingMinimizersWeightedComparisonDetailed.rst

 .. include:: minimizers_comparison/color_definitions.txt

-Here we provide a summary and detailed results for a comparison of minimizers in Mantid when using the cost function weighted least squares.
-For an explanation of the comparison approach see the :ref:`General comparison of minimizers <FittingMinimizers>`.
-The difference between the results presented here and the general is that the cost function used is least squares weigted by the input errors and the
+Here we provide a summary and detailed results for a comparison of minimizers in Mantid when using weights in the cost function.
+For an explanation of the comparison approach and the results obtained when not using weights see the :ref:`General comparison of minimizers

-in all cases is least squares weigted by the input errors, named in the list of cost functions available in Mantid as `Least squares`.
-This is the default cost function in Mantid.

-.
+<FittingMinimizers>`.
+In the alternative results presented here the
+cost function used is least squares and weigths by input observational errors.
 This cost function is named in the list of cost functions available in Mantid as `Least squares`, it is the default cost function in Mantid and the most commonly used for neutron data.

+As the NIST problems do not include measurement errors, assuming that these datasets would represent spectra from a typical Mantid workspace we introduce errors as the square root of the observations.

 .. _Minimizers_weighted_comparison_in_terms_of_accuracy: